btnguyenPersonal/edit/tasks.md

 thinking gdb --breakpoints=~/.config/e/%home%git%ben%edit.breakpoints ./build/e
 ^ put in Makefile
-keybinds to make breakpoints on command, is there some way to make it easier??
+keybinds to make breakpoints on command, is there some way to make it easier?? keybind jump between all breakpoints in project is there a way to get from gdb where your debugging cursor is, could autoload that so editor is always there?

 - more tests
 	[x] string